Arctocephalus pusillus: Description

 Arctocephalus pusillus is the largest and most robust member of the fur seals.
-It has a large and broad head with a pointed snout that may be flat or turned up slightly.
-It has external ear flaps (pinnae) and its whiskers (vibrissae) are long, possibly growing back past the pinnae, especially in adult males.
+It has a broad, flat head with a pointed snout that may be slightly upturned.
+It has external ear flaps (pinnae) and its whiskers (vibrissae) are long, possibly extending past the pinnae, especially in adult males.
 The fore-flippers are covered with sparse hairs over about three-quarters of their length.
-The hind-flippers are short relative to the large body, with short, fleshy tips on the digits.
-The size and weight of the brown fur seal depends on the subspecies; the Southern African subspecies is, on average, slightly larger than the Australian subspecies.
+The hind flippers are short relative to the large body, with short, fleshy tips on the digits.
+The size and weight of the brown fur seal depend on the subspecies; the Southern African subspecies is, on average, slightly larger than the Australian subspecies.
 Males of the African subspecies (A. p. pusillus) are 2.3 m in length on average and weigh 200–300 kg.
 Females are smaller, averaging 1.8 m in length and typically weighing 120 kg.
 Males of the Australian subspecies (A. p. doriferus) are 2.0–2.2 m in length and weigh 190–280 kg.
 Females are 1.2–1.8 m length and weigh 36–110 kg.

-Adult male cape fur seals are dark gray to brown, with a darker mane of short, coarse hairs and a lighter belly, while adult females are light brown to gray, with a light throat and darker back and belly.
+Adult male Cape fur seals are dark gray to brown, with a darker mane of short, coarse hairs and a lighter belly, while adult females are light brown to gray, with a light throat and darker back and belly.
 The fore-flippers of the fur seal are dark brown to black.
 Pups are born black, molting to gray with a pale throat within 3–5 months.
 The skull of the African subspecies has a larger crest between the mastoid process and the jugular process of the exoccipital.